How to create 12 months of Content

 My Launch Experience

-The other great thing about having a strategy to nurture the people who already know you is that your nurture content can double as your marketing content (it does for me), so it’s also a way of creating new content to be shared with or found by people who are new to your community, giving them a way to get to know you so that they want to stick around to find out more – these are your customers of the future.
+The other great thing about having a strategy to nurture the people who already know you exist is that your nurture content also doubles as your marketing content, so when you focus on adding value to the people who already know and like you, you are simultaneously creating new content to be shared with or found by people who are new to you.
+It gives them a way to experience what you have to offer for free, and if they like what they find they will want to stick around to find out more – these are your customers of the future.
+As long as you know how to keep them in your “orbits” and regularly remind them what you have to offer them.

 That’s a lot of things to procrastinate about!
 No wonder that for so many it keeps slipping to the bottom of the list.

-And this is also why it was so useful to sit down and take the time to come up with a plan for an entire 12 months of content.
-And if, like some of my clients, you are sending out content fortnightly instead of weekly, then following this process will give you no less than 2 years of content!
+And this is why it’s so valuable to sit down and take the time to come up with a plan for an entire 12 months of content.
+(And if, like some of my clients, you are sending out content fortnightly instead of weekly, then following this process will give you no less than 2 years of content!).

 So here it is: